webex/react-widgets/README.md

 > Webex Widgets for React

-The Webex Widgets for React library allows developers to easily incorporate Spark functionality into an application.
+The Webex Widgets for React library allows developers to easily incorporate Webex functionality into an application.

 ## Table of Contents